capactio/website/blog/2021-09-07-hello-world.md

 📖 **Read our documentation:** If you want to get familiar with other installation options, examples, content development or contribution guides, navigate to the [full Capact documentation](https://capact.io/docs).

 🤔 **Get support:** If you need any help or you have a question for the maintainers team, join our [Slack channel](/slack) on the CNCF workspace and post a message - we will help you as much as we can!

+Currently, Capact is in experimental stage.
+We open-sourced Capact as early as possible to get early feedback and build the Capact future as a joint effort with the community.

 ## Wait, there's more!